BloodyArmy/R_Programming/Quiz_1.md

 	*The 'rbind' function treats vectors as if they were rows of a matrix.
 It then takes those vectors and binds them together row-wise to create a matrix.*

-###6.
-If I have two vectors x <- c(1,3,5) and y <- c(3,2,10), what is produced by the expression rbind(x,y)?

-**a matrix with two rows and three columns**

-	*The 'rbind' function treats vectors as if they were rows of a matrix.
-It then takes those vectors and binds them together row-wise to create a matrix.*

 ###7.
 A key property of vectors in R is that

 **elements of a vector all must be of the same class**